“Your name should be the Angel Hospital.”

 Despite initially feeling hopeless when she got a diagnosis of breast cancer, one local woman received multidisciplinary care, support and a new lease on life when she turned to HackensackUMC Mountainside.

-“I felt like I had been hit by a Mack truck.”
+“It was like getting hit by a Mack truck.”

-one of those big, uncaring facilities where you get treated like a number.
+Lucky, I chose HackensackUMC Mountainside to help save my life.
+It was the hospital right in my community, and I thought I’d have a better chance in a smaller, patient-focused setting rather than one of those big, uncaring facilities where you get treated like a number.
 It was the best decision of my life.
-I had a terrific group of doctors that included Dr. Alli, Dr. DiPaolo and Dr. Barba, who all watched over me.
+I had a terrific group of doctors that included Dr. Alli, Dr. DiPaolo and Dr. Barba, all of whom watched over me.

-From the very first day of my diagnosis, through every chemo treatment and every appointment, the staff at HackensackUMC Mountainside treated me with the utmost compassion and respect.
-From the receptionist at the front desk who offered to drive me home after a treatment, to the nurses, technicians and doctors who treated me, we were all on a first-name basis.
-Sure, some of the treatments were tough to get through, and I did wind up losing my hair, but my team at HackensackUMC Mountainside never let me lose my hope.
+From the day of my diagnosis through every chemo treatment and appointment, everyone treated me with the utmost compassion and respect - from the receptionist at the front desk who offered to drive me home after a treatment, to the nurses, technicians and doctors with whom I was on a first-name basis.
+Some of the treatments were tough to get through, and I did wind up losing my hair, but my team at HackensackUMC Mountainside never let me lose hope.
 I even threw a party for the staff after my last chemo treatment!
-They truly became my family, and I can’t imagine how I could have gotten through it all without them.
+They truly became my family.
+I can’t imagine how I could have gotten through it all without them.

-Today, just two years later, I am cancer-free and live every day to the fullest.
-If you ask me, I think HackensackUMC Mountainside should change its name to Angel Hospital, because everyone there has certainly earned their wings in my eyes.
+Today, I am cancer-free and live every day to the fullest.
+I think HackensackUMC Mountainside should change its name to the Angel Hospital, because everyone there has certainly earned their wings in my eyes.